prolearner/hypertorch/README.md

  Since computing and storing `J` is usually infeasible, these methods exploit `torch.autograd` to compute the Jacobian-vector product `Jx` efficiently.
 Additionally they do not require storing the trajectory of the inner solver, thus providing a potentially large memory advantage over iterative differentiation.

 Methods in this class are:
 - `fixed_point`: it approximately solves the linear system by repeatedly applying the map `T(x) = Jx + b`.
-NOTE: this method converges when the fixed point map and consequently the map `T` are contractions.
+NOTE: this method converges only when the fixed point map and consequently the map `T` are contractions.
 - `CG`: it approximately solves the linear system with the conjugate gradient method.
 IMPORTANT N0TE: `J` must be symmetric for this to work!
 - `CG_normal_eq`: As above, but uses conjugate gradient on the normal equations to deal with the non-symmetric case.
 NOTE: the cost per conjugate gradient iteration can be much higher than the other methods.